LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the `ESC` key.
 Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.
+For a person new to roguelikes, the Duel game mode offers a gentle introduction.
+The subsequent game modes gradually introduce squad combat, stealth, assymetric battles and more game elements.

                 keys           command
                 CTRL-x         save and exit
-                CTRL-u         new duel game
+                CTRL-u         new Duel game
-                CTRL-k         new skirmish game
+                CTRL-k         new Skirmish game
-                CTRL-m         new ambush game
+                CTRL-m         new Ambush game
-                CTRL-b         new battle game
+                CTRL-b         new Battle game
-                CTRL-a         new campaign game
+                CTRL-a         new Campaign game
                 CTRL-d         cycle next game difficulty

 There are also some debug, testing and cheat options and game modes